evant/sparkle/docs/notes.md

 It's unclear what's allowed on the right side of a variable assignment.
 I went with an expression as there should be no ambiguity parsing that, much like printing. ex: `Spike's age is now 10 plus 1`.

+## Comparision

+Unlike the reference, values are _not_ converted to strings if their types differ.
+It is a compiler error instead.